New York City Civilian Complaint Review Board: History

-During September 1992, Mayor David Dinkins supported an independent CCRB; it was met with political and police resistance.
-Police protested violently and engaged in actions that were described as "unruly, mean-spirited and perhaps criminal."
-Sponsored by the police union, an officers' protest was staged that involved thousands of officers demonstrating at City Hall.
-They blocked traffic to the Brooklyn Bridge and shouted racial slurs.
+In September 1992, Mayor David Dinkins' support for an independent CCRB was met with intense political and departmental resistance.
+This culminated in a police-union-sponsored protest at City Hall involving thousands of officers, who blocked traffic to the Brooklyn Bridge and used racial slurs in a demonstration described as "unruly" and "mean-spirited."
 Before serving as mayor, Rudolph Giuliani participated in the protest.

-By 1993, after much debate and public opinion, Mayor Dinkins and the city council created its current, all-civilian board.
-The CCRB was granted subpoena power and authority to recommend discipline in cases the board reviewed and substantiated.
-Subpoena power was given because the CCRB didn’t have the authority to obtain filmed footage from local media outlets that recorded evidence to substantiate their cases.
-The board was underfunded at its infancy and wasn’t able to handle at the level of complaints it received.
-Proper funding wouldn’t come until the Giuliani administration in 1997.
-In the aftermath of the Abner Louima incident (where he was assaulted, brutalized, and sodomized with a broken-off broom handle by NYPD), the CCRB's budget was steadily increased to all the agency to hire additional investigators and experienced managers to oversee complaint investigations; it has led to great improvement in the board's investigative work.
-Currently the CCRB is the largest civilian oversight agency in the country, investigating over 10,000 complaints and resulting in the discipline for thousands of police officers over their misconduct.
+By 1993, the board became a fully civilian entity with the power to issue subpoenas and recommend discipline.
+These subpoena powers were specifically granted to enable the agency to obtain video evidence from local media outlets that had previously been inaccessible.
+The board was underfunded in its early years and struggled to keep pace with the volume of complaints it received.
+Adequate funding did not materialize until 1997, under the Giuliani administration.
+In the aftermath of the Abner Louima incident, in which a man was tortured by NYPD officers, the CCRB's budget was steadily increased to allow the agency to hire additional investigators and experienced managers to oversee complaint investigations; it has led to great improvement in the board's investigative work.
+As of 2017, the CCRB was described as the largest civilian oversight agency in the country, having investigated over 10,000 complaints and contributing to discipline for thousands of officers.